When receiving services from Te Whatu Ora Taranaki you have the right to:

 - providing us with all information that could assist with your care and treatment

 - recognising medical treatment cannot be given without your co-operation.

 - Be responsible for your personal property.
-Taranaki DHB accepts no responsibility for the loss of patient property.
+Te Whatu Ora Taranaki accepts no responsibility for the loss of patient property.